BrianZhang2018/TicketService/README.md

 *Every seat has a seat id

+*A seat needs to be held and doesn't expire before be reserved

 *Able to interact with customer from Console

 *In the real world, need to consider the thread safe problem